JDBDT/jdbdt/src/site/markdown/Logs.md

-# Log / debug format
+# Log / dump format

-An XML format is used for [JDBDT log files](DB.html#Logging) and for the output of calls to `JDBDT.debug`.
-The following fragment illustrates the log output for a debug call.
+An XML format is used for [JDBDT log files](DB.html#Logging) and for the output of calls to `JDBDT.dump`.
+The following fragment illustrates the log output for a `dump` call.

 	<jdbdt-log-message time="..." version="...">
 	  <context>